- DUNJA MAJSTOROVIĆ & KAROLINA HOLUB: Knowledge, Habits and Prospects of the Use of Web Archives among the Academic Community in Croatia [slides]

 The importance of web archiving may be widely recognised.
 However, web archives raise many legal issues.
 These issues include among other the respective missions and responsibilities of national cultural heritage institutions in charge of web archiving, the delimitation of the national scope of jurisdiction for web archiving activities, copyright rules, sui generis right related to databases, data protection law, probative value of web archives and illegal contents.

-In this presentation, after having discussed the right to information and explored the legal issues raised by web archiving, we will focus on two specific issues.
-Firstly, the GDPR provides a specific regime for archiving in the public interest and for historical and scientific research or statistical purposes.
+In this presentation, after having discussed the right to information and explored the legal issues raised by web archiving, we will focus on one specific issue related to data protection.
+The GDPR provides a specific regime for archiving in the public interest and for historical and scientific research or statistical purposes.
 Indeed, when personal data are processed in specific contexts, the GDPR gives Member states the possibility to put in place a softened regime in terms of principles to follow, obligations to be respected and rights to be implemented.
-Secondly, the relevant copyright exceptions for a web archiving context considered in the Proposal Directive on copyright in the Digital Single Market.
-The analysis of the copyright legal framework will take the form of a mapping of all relevant considerations to establish a policy of selection and access to web archives.

 Tom Storrar, The National Archives (UK)

 Creating an archive of European Union law for Brexit

 The UK is due to exit the EU on 29 March 2019.
 The Web Archiving team at The National Archives (UK) was given the job of producing a new publicly available, comprehensive archive of European law for Exit Day.
 This project was a vital part of the UK government’s plans for Brexit.
 Leaving the European Union is a fundamental constitutional and legal change that effects millions of people and businesses.
 The European Union (Withdrawal) Act 2018 makes The National Archives responsible for publishing European legislation and other relevant documents that will continue to be the law in UK after the exit the European Union.